Monday, April 21, 2025

 Creation of Netflix

 In 1997, Reed Hastings rented a movie and returned it late.
 He was then forced to pay a lot of money in late fees.
-Because of this unfortunate event, Reed Hastings and Marc Randolph decided to create a company where you could rent DVDs online without late feeds.
+Because of this unfortunate event, Reed Hastings and Marc Randolph decided to create a company where you could rent DVDs online without late fees.
 This concept is what created Netflix.
 As stated in the timeline above, Netflix became an exclusive online company a few years later in 2007.

 Impact of Streaming Services